• Recipes

 Despite their French name, New Orleans-style beignets are the result of a mixture of cultural influences, much like the Creole culture of New Orleans itself, and have been influenced by African food traditions.

 These chocolate beignets are inspired by puff puff, a popular West African snack food made of lightly sweetened fried dough.
 It crossed the Atlantic with our ancestors to land on Caribbean islands and in the Gulf States of the USA.
-To deepen your understanding of this food tradition, I encourage you to follow the story by learning to make West African Puff Puff and Puerto Rican Barriguitas de Vieja.
+To deepen your understanding of this food tradition, I encourage you to follow the story by learning to make West African Puff Puff and Puerto Rican Barriguitas de Vieja, and if you're interested in learning to make a savory West African dish, try this Moin Moin recipe!

 What are chocolate beignets made of?